experimental-software/drawing-uml/README.md

 # Drawing UML

-Shapes for the creation of UML diagram with Draw.IO
+Libraries for the creation of UML diagrams with [Draw.IO](https://app.diagrams.net).

 ## References